gizmosellsbunnys/world-models/README.md

 7) Keep textures small, you can easily map a house using a small area of one texture sheet.
 The textures do not need to be high resolution

+The importer will use the 3 CSV files, residential.csv, industrial.csv and agriculture.csv.
+These files also include items from the R2 library